Table of Contents

 - Begin with lying leg raises: Lying leg raises are a foundational core exercise in calisthenics.
 They are an ideal choice for beginners, helping to build lower abdominal strength.

 - Progress to hanging knee raises: Hanging knee raises add an extra challenge by incorporating grip strength and more intense core activation.
-This progression is essential in mastering advanced calisthenics exercises.
+This progression is essential in mastering advanced calisthenics exercise.

 - Advance to full hanging leg raises: Full hanging leg raises demand significant core and hip flexor strength.
 This is one of the best calisthenics exercises for advanced athletes seeking to target their abs.